John Gorman: Going nuclear

 His last role before joining the nuclear industry was as President and CEO of the Solar Industries Association (CanSIA) in which he succeeded in bringing together wind, solar and storage associations to create a holistic approach for Canada.
 “But the issue I needed to confront,” he says, “after 20 years of building out renewable infrastructure and $3 trillion (USD) of global investment, is that renewables and nuclear had a 36% share of non-emitting generation globally when I started out, and we’re still at 36% now.”

-“I became seized by the realisation that – in the absence of extending the life of existing nuclear plants, accompanied by a massive roll-out of new nuclear – fossil fuels will continue to be paired to support wind and solar and we’re literally not going to be able to decarbonise in time,” he explains.
+“I became seized by the realization that – in the absence of extending the life of existing nuclear plants, accompanied by a massive roll-out of new nuclear – fossil fuels will continue to be paired to support wind and solar and we’re literally not going to be able to decarbonize in time,” he explains.
 “That’s what motivates me.
 I came to terms with the fact that renewables alone could not solve the problem.”

 In May 2019, John joined the Canadian Nuclear Association, selected in part because the association’s members wanted someone from the renewables sphere able to reach out and collaborate with other groups.